hua-lab/ctt/README.md

 	Visit https://pfam.xfam.org, find the seed files of the superfamily Download a FASTA file of the seed sequences without gaps and save it under "seeds" directory.
 For example, "fbx_seeds.txt".
 You may combine several seed files and annotate multiple superfamilies at the same time.

-5. Undet ./ctt directory, run ctt.pl script using the format as follows.
+5. Under ./ctt directory, run ctt.pl script using the format as follows.

 		perl ctt.pl -seed family_seed_file.txt -f Pfam_family_id -superfamily simplified_family_id_you_named